 Where will I go after my surgery?

 You'll wake up in a recovery room.
 A nurse checks your heart rate, breathing, and the bandaged area where your procedure was done.
-He might also ask you to take deep breaths and cough to clear your lungs.
+They might also ask you to take deep breaths and cough to clear your lungs.

 You'll stay in the recovery room until you're fully awake and all your medical signs, like blood pressure and heart rate, are stable.
 How much time you spend there depends on what kind of surgery you had.